Food Corner

 Cyanide Content In Apples

 Some people will tell you that you can die when you eat apple seeds because they include cyanide.
 As you surely know, cyanide is a poison that can kill people.
 The good news is that you only find cyanide inside apple seeds.
-Also, you have really low possibility of getting sick after eating the seeds as there is not much toxin included.
+Also, you have really low possibility of getting sick after eating the seeds as there are not many toxins included.

 You Can Use Tomatoes To Produce Electricity